Conway chained arrow notation: Interpretation

-The sixth definition rule is the core: A chain of 4 or more elements ending with 2 or higher becomes a chain of the same length with a (usually vastly) increased penultimate element.
+The sixth definition rule is the core: A chain of 4 or more elements ending with 2 or higher is equal to a chain of the same length with a (usually vastly) greater penultimate element.
 But its ultimate element is decremented, eventually permitting the fifth rule to shorten the chain.
 After, to paraphrase Knuth, "much detail", the chain is reduced to three elements and the fourth rule terminates the recursion.

 Examples

 Examples get quite complicated quickly.
 Here are some small examples: